 Things To Do In Santa Teresa, Costa Rica

 At first glance, Santa Teresa may appear to be rather remote and unexciting.
 That’s how we remembered it from our first visit back in 2016.
 But once we gave Santa Teresa a chance, we found it to be an exciting destination full of activities.

 Relax On The Santa Teresa Beaches

 Just as you’d expect from a coastal town, there are plenty of beaches to choose from in and around Santa Teresa.
-Due to rougher seas and lots of surfers, the beaches aren’t known to be great for swimming, but there are a few bays and nooks in the shoreline where swimming is possible.
+Due to rougher seas and lots of surfers, the beaches aren’t known to be great for swimming, but there are a few bays and nooks on the shoreline where swimming is possible.
 You can also find some comfy beach chairs, sit back, and soak it all up.

 Playa Santa Teresa (Santa Teresa Beach)

 Playa Santa Teresa is a wide, long beach with soft white sand with the sea on one side and jungle on the other.
 It’s one of the most popular spots in Santa Teresa.
 Check out the local dive bar “La Lora Amarilla” for dance and music events throughout the year.

 Playa Carmen lies between Santa Teresa and Malpais.
-It’s wide, sandy beach is great for soaking up the sun or catching a few waves.
-Bear in mind that swimming on Playa Carmen (and Playa Santa Teresa) is not recommended, as the waves and currents are very strong.
+Its wide, sandy beach is great for soaking up the sun or catching a few waves.
+Bear in mind that swimming in Playa Carmen (and Playa Santa Teresa) is not recommended, as the waves and currents are very strong.

 Santa Teresa North

 The north end of the main beach is slightly rockier but makes for a very picturesque landscape.
 This is one of the more scenic beaches in the area and a lovely place to go for a sunset stroll.
-Go at low tide and enjoy the large tidepool, which is perfect for bathing and snorkeling.
+Go at low tide and enjoy the large tidepool, which is perfect for bathing and snorkelling.